 Fate Grand Order is a game that even non-players know about.
 Its presence in the free-to-play world is known throughout every platform even though it is just a handheld game.
 In 2018, it became the most talked-about game on Twitter, defeating the mega-successful battle royale Fortnite.
-The glorious fan arts (and also the “other” fan arts), videos, anime, and hilarious 4koma series all contribute to its popularity.
+The glorious fan arts (and also the “other” fan art), videos, anime, and hilarious 4koma series all contribute to its popularity.

 So, how is it so popular?
 Is Fate Grand Order good?
-Are Fate Grand Order characters that memorable and iconic?
+Are Fate Grand Order characters memorable and iconic?
 Does the gameplay hold up to RPG fans (and even non-RPG fans)?
 In this FGO review, we’ll take a deep dive into the game and why it is arguably one of the best free to play RPGs ever made.

 Fate Characters from All Walks of Life

 From the cover itself, you can tell they’ve included the characters from the original Fate/Stay Night visual novel.
 That includes Artoria (Saber), Rin, Sakura, Medusa (Rider), Illya, Medea (Caster), Taiga, Shirou, Emiya (Archer), Gilgamesh (also Archer), Cu (Lancer), Hercules (Berserker), and Sasaki (Assassin).
-Added in the roster are other Fate games and shows like Astolfo, Nero, Gilles, Tamamo, Jeanne and Mordred.
+Added to the roster are other Fate games and shows like Astolfo, Nero, Gilles, Tamamo, Jeanne and Mordred.

 Of course, the only way to receive most of them is through the gacha madness (which we will talk about later on).

-And, perhaps, the biggest reason why the game got very popular contributes a lot from its characters.
+And, perhaps, the biggest reason why the game got very popular contributes a lot to its characters.
 They may not have the same interaction as the girls in Azur Lane and Honkai Impact 3.
 Still, they indeed have a lot of personality from the game’s story and ridiculous events.